AlexanderSalter/MMM-Instagram2020/README.md

 # MMM-Instagram2020
-This a module for the [MagicMirror2](https://github.com/MichMich/MagicMirror/tree/develop) for displaying your Instagram photos and comments on your MagicMirror2.
+This is a module for the [MagicMirror2](https://github.com/MichMich/MagicMirror/tree/develop) for displaying your Instagram photos and comments on your MagicMirror2.
 It makes use of the new Facebook Instagram Graph API.

 ![Example Module Loading Image](https://github.com/AlexanderSalter/MMM-Instagram2020/blob/master/readme_images/Example1.png)